mingster/riben.life/web/doc/PAYMENT/TECHNICAL-REQUIREMENTS-PAYMENT.md

 - `fee`: Fee rate as decimal (e.g., 0.029 = 2.9%)
 - `feeAdditional`: Additional flat fee amount
 - `clearDays`: Number of days until payment is available to store (for revenue recognition timing)
+- `visibleToCustomer`: Boolean flag indicating if the payment method should be displayed to customers. **Only payment methods with `visibleToCustomer=true` are shown to customers** in checkout flows, recharge pages, and other customer-facing payment selection interfaces.
+Payment methods with `visibleToCustomer=false` are hidden from customers but may still be used internally or by store administrators.

 #### 3.1.2 StorePaymentMethodMapping